 2. Delete Unused Apps & Widgets

 It’s a simple fact.
+The simplest way to save phone battery on Android is to delete unused applications.
 The more unused apps or widgets on your device, the more power your phone has to use in order to keep their services running in the background.
 Dedicating precious resources to services you use every day isn’t a big deal, but doing the same for apps you barely use can quickly drain the battery.

 Sorry Tinder.
 You’re only required at the weekends.

 To fix this issue, make a list of all the apps and widgets you barely use.
-Whilst those cool photo editing apps might be great in the moment, you’re probably using them only once or twice a week (maybe even less!).
-Yes, deleting apps may feel like a big jump, but thanks to the widespread availability of WiFi and lighting speeds of 5G to follow soon, if you find yourself wanting to use one of these apps, you can simply download them again.
+Whilst those cool photo editing apps might be great within the moment, you’re probably using them only once or twice a week (maybe even less!).
+Yes, deleting apps may feel like a big jump, but thanks to the widespread availability of WiFi and lighting speeds of 5G to follow soon (unless you’re Huawei 5G in Australia), you can simply download them again.

 3. Go “Off The Grid” With Location Services